- Video: 10 Early Pregnancy Symptoms Before Missed Period

 15. Excessive Thirst or Ravenous Pecking Tendencies

 Don’t be surprised if you find yourself downing gallons of water.
 An increase in blood volume could make you feel excessively thirsty, even before you miss your period.
-You may also tend to feel hungry and peckish all the time, with the surge in hormones during pregnancy.
+You may also tend to feel hungry all the time, with the surge in hormones during pregnancy.

 16. Cervical Mucus Change